go-vikunja/vikunja/docs/content/doc/development/events-and-listeners.md

 }
 {{< /highlight >}}

-As you can see, the curent task and doer are injected into it.
+As you can see, the current task and doer are injected into it.

 ### Special Events